 On the Night of Qadr, the whole Quran was revealed to the Prophet at once.
 This night is a very special night that is better than a thousand months, as the surah clearly states.
 It is a night in which Muslims stay awake while praying to Allah and asking Him to ordain the best of things for them until the next Laylat al-Qadr of the following year.
 Therefore, Muslims recite the Quran, offer prayer, and make dua on this night.

 These were some verses of the Quran that were about the month of Ramadan.
 Allah has told us in these verses about how He revealed the Quran in this month, a book that is a source of guidance for all those who seek the truth.
 He has told us that we must fast in this month so that we become pious and wary of Him.
-In this month, Allah is very much closer to us than other months, so we must beseech Him so that He guides us.
-Then, in two other surahs, Allah says how He revealed the Quran on the most blessed night of the year known as Laylat al-Qadr, that is, the Night of Ordainment.
+In this month, Allah is very much closer to us than in other months, so we must beseech Him so that He guides us.
+Then, in two other surahs, Allah says how He revealed the Quran on the most blessed night of the year, known as Laylat al-Qadr, that is, the Night of Ordainment.
 Let us all purify our souls and dedicate ourselves to Allah in this blessed month of Ramadan.
-Reciting the Quran in the month of Ramadan has countless rewards.
+Reciting the Quran during the month of Ramadan has countless rewards.
 The Prophet has told us that reciting one verse in this month is like reciting the whole Quran in other months.
 He has also told us to recite the Quran beautifully and with Arabic tones and sounds.

 One of the best ways of beautifying your recitation is by learning to recite the Quran with Tajweed.
 Islam4u is happy to offer a complete course on Tajweed of the Quran.
 Enroll now to beautify your recitation and receive greater rewards.

 - Quran 2:183.